Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 test-driver support, most of the time, it automatically works for all algorithms and key types supported by the library.
 (The exception being when the driver needs to call a different function for different key types, as is the case with some asymmetric key management operations.)
+(Note: it's still useful to test drivers in configurations with partial algorithm support, and that can still be done by configuring libtestdriver1 and the main library as desired.)

 The renaming process for `libtestdriver1` is implemented as a few Perl regexes applied to a copy of the library code, see the `libtestdriver1.a` target in